pgorman/dangerjaunt/minirules.md

 Only magic-users employ wands.
 Typical wands include:

-1. Wand of Lightning Bolts
+1. Wand of Lightning Bolts (6d6 damage, save for half damage)
-2. Wand of Cold
+2. Wand of Cold (3d6 damage, save for half damage)
 3. Wand of Trap & Secret Detection
-4. Wand of Polymorph
+4. Wand of Polymorph (save negates effect for involuntary target)
 5. Wand of Magic Detection
-6. Wand of Enemy Detection
+6. Wand of Enemy Detection (also detects invisible enemies)

 ### Staves ###